nickbrandt/GitLab/doc/ci/yaml/README.md

       released_at: '2020-07-15T08:00:00Z'  # Optional, will auto generate if not defined, or can use a variable.
   ```

+#### Release assets as Generic packages

+You can use [Generic packages](../../user/packages/generic_packages/) to host your release assets.
+For a complete example of how to do this, see the [example in the repository](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/).

 #### `releaser-cli` command line

 The entries under the `:release` node are transformed into a `bash` command line and sent